ShawnAn-WHU/CHOICE/README.md

 # CHOICE: Benchmarking The Remote Sensing Capabilities of Large Vision-Language Models

+> ## For Reviewers
+> To comply with the anonymous submission requirements of the ACL conference, we have created this anonymous GitHub repository, allowing reviewers to access examples of our CHOICE benchmark.

-Due to the capacity limitation of GitHub repositories (which is insufficient to accommodate our **6.07 GB** CHOICE benchmark), we have randomly selected 20 samples for each L-3 task, resulting in a total of 460 samples.
+> However, due to the capacity limitation of GitHub repositories (which is insufficient to accommodate our **6.07 GB** CHOICE benchmark), we have randomly selected 20 samples for each L-3 task, resulting in a total of 460 samples.
 These samples are stored in the CHOICE_subset folder, which is structured as [Data Structure](#-data-structure).

+> We are committed to open-sourcing the entire benchmark and code immediately after the review process.
+Furthermore, we will regularly maintain and update CHOICE and this repository to foster a comprehensive remote sensing community.

 ## ✨ Overview
 <p align="center">